apache/cloudstack-documentation/source/adminguide/storage.rst

    you are going to upload.
 After uploading the data disk, CloudStack will use this value to verify that no data corruption has occurred.

 #.
-Log in to the CloudStack UI as an administrator or user
+Log in to the CloudStack UI as an administrator or User

 #.
 In the left navigation bar, click Storage.